slexisvn/query_engine/docs/03-optimizer/26-subquery-unnesting.md

 ## Exercises

+### Understand

+For non-null x = 2, evaluate x NOT IN (1, NULL).
+Compare it with NOT EXISTS over rows where key = x.

+### Practice

-1. Reproduce the opening result.
+1. **Observe.** Reproduce the opening result.
 Register `ORDERS` with an explicit schema so `O_CUSTKEY` is nullable, put a `NULL` in it, and run both queries.
 Then add `WHERE o.O_CUSTKEY IS NOT NULL` to the `NOT IN` subquery and confirm the answers converge.

-2. Print the plan for each of the five subquery types with only `SubqueryUnnesting` registered.
+2. **Observe.** Print the plan for each of the five subquery types with only `SubqueryUnnesting` registered.
 For each, say which of the four shape flags was responsible for the difference from the plain `EXISTS` case.

-3. Write a scalar subquery that matches two rows for one outer row and confirm which one comes back.
+3. **Observe.** Write a scalar subquery that matches two rows for one outer row and confirm which one comes back.
 Then add `MAX(...)` around the projection and watch the join type change from `SINGLE` to `LEFT`.

-4. Nest a correlated `EXISTS` inside another correlated `EXISTS` and instrument `SubqueryUnnesting.apply` to count sweeps.
+4. **Extend (optional).** Nest a correlated `EXISTS` inside another correlated `EXISTS` and instrument `SubqueryUnnesting.apply` to count sweeps.
 How many does it take, and how does that scale with nesting depth?

-5. Remove the `distinguishesUnknown` flag from the `MARK` entry and run `tests/e2e/subquery-unnesting-differential.test.ts`.
+5. **Extend (optional).** Remove the `distinguishesUnknown` flag from the `MARK` entry and run `tests/e2e/subquery-unnesting-differential.test.ts`.
 Which query in the corpus catches you?

+### Hints and expected observations

+NOT IN is unknown and WHERE discards it.
+NOT EXISTS is true because neither comparison is true.
+For x = 1, both predicates are false.

 ## Recap

-- The planner emits a **`Dependent Join`** for every subquery; it is not executable, and the operator says so by name when reached.
+- Subqueries initially use **`Dependent Join`** nodes.
+Correlated forms must be decorrelated before execution; a limited runtime handles some uncorrelated forms.
 - [`SUBQUERY_JOINS`](../../src/optimizer/passes/subquery-unnesting.ts) maps five subquery types to join types: `EXISTS` → **semi**, `NOT EXISTS` → **anti**, `IN` → **semi with a manufactured comparison**, `NOT IN` and `ALL` → **mark**, scalar → **left** with an aggregate and **single** without.
 A `SINGLE` join keeps the first match rather than erroring on several.
 - Four flags handle the rest: comparing the outer expression, projecting a scalar output, carrying the mark column, and preserving unknown.
 - `NOT IN` needs a **three-valued mark** because `NOT (x IN (…, NULL))` is `NULL`, not `true`.
 An anti join has only two outcomes, so it cannot be used, and that is why `NOT IN` returns nothing when the subquery contains a null.